eethansmith/Investment-Portfolio-Project/README.md

-# website
+# Investment Portfolio Website

-## investment portfolio progject
+## What does it do?
 - Using screenshot images of stock purchases form a csv of market transactions and history
-- analysing investment data from csv to prepare for visualisation
+- Analysing investment data from csv to prepare for visualisation
-- visualising investment data on graphing library
+- Visualising investment data on graphing library
-### Next Step
-- making csv into json
+- Turning csv into a JSON file to be used in Database for transactions
-- make visualisation on website
+- Making a React js front end to visualise my investments and graphs
+- Setting up Django backend to feed API data from the database for display on react
+- Live data using yfinanace and refreshing to get constant gain/loss percentages
+- Each stock is a button that shows breakdown of that stock holding on a graph
+### What do I still need to make it do?
+- Other tabs for specific breakdowns
+- Overall portfolio graph
+- Formatting react app for smaller screens & phone screens
+- Daily/Monthly/Yearly View